 Brooks is a family owned and operated Australian company who commenced operations in 1973.
 We have a wealth of knowledge and experience in the industry and are committed to providing quality, reliable products to safeguard you and your family.

-- As reliable as a wired system
+- They are as reliable as a wired system.

-Brooks wireless detector system consists of an addressable base station for wireless units (4620AU) and wireless photoelectric smoke detectors (4611AU).
+The Brooks wireless detector system consists of an addressable base station for wireless units (4620AU) and wireless photoelectric smoke detectors (4611AU).

-Each base station can communicate with up to 16 wireless detectors.
-Up to four base stations can be connected to each COM loop in an EBL system.
+The 4620AU Addressable Base Station interfaces wireless devices to the nearest COM loop.
+Each base station can communicate with up to 16 wireless detectors and up to four base stations can be connected to each COM loop in an EBL system.